9 November 2018 – 10 March 2019

 The museum cooperates on a supra-institutional level with TanzTheaterMünster.
 Under the direction of the choreographer Hans Henning Paar, the theater has developed the multidisciplinary evening „Unknown Territories,“ which brings the ideas of the Bauhaus into the present day and celebrates its premiere on 19 October 2018.
 For more information go to www.theater-muenster.com

-An exhibition catalogue (in German or English) features texts by Hermann Arnhold, Kristin Bartels, Torsten Blume, Ulrike Gärtner, Andreas Hapkemeyer, Julie Jones, Gail Kirkpatrick, Marijke Lukowicz, Márton Orosz, Tanja Pirsig-Marshall, Jeannette Redensek, Eline Van Dijk published by Kerber Verlag, Bielefeld.
+An exhibition catalogue (in German or English) for 27 euros features texts by Hermann Arnhold, Kristin Bartels, Torsten Blume, Ulrike Gärtner, Andreas Hapkemeyer, Julie Jones, Gail Kirkpatrick, Marijke Lukowicz, Márton Orosz, Tanja Pirsig-Marshall, Jeannette Redensek, Eline Van Dijk published by Kerber Verlag, Bielefeld.

 is a project of the Ministeriums für Kultur und Wissenschaft des Landes Nordrhein-Westfalen and the Landschaftsverbände Rheinland and Westfalen-Lippe.